sourcegraph/about/blogposts/how-caddy-auto-detects-https-interception.md

 Pluggable servers benefit both you (the developer) _and all the people who use your site/service._ You get a single, consistent interface with which to configure your server(s), and your visitors enjoy (without realizing it) the sensible, secure defaults programmed into Caddy.
 In fact, Caddy’s signature advantage is its TLS stack, which is designed for HTTPS but can work with any other server type.
 Powered by the Go standard library’s robust [crypto/tls](https://sourcegraph.com/github.com/golang/go@master/-/tree/src/crypto/tls) package, Caddy takes full advantage of everything from modern cipher suites to side channel protection and memory safety.

-But the standard library doesn’t always export the functions you need.
+But the standard library doesn't always export the functions you need.
 In this post, I’ll explain what my process was for implementing an unusual new feature in Caddy that involved hooking into some of the standard library’s un-exported codebase.
 Specifically, we’ll be looking at the new [mitm.go file](https://sourcegraph.com/github.com/mholt/caddy/-/blob/caddyhttp/httpserver/mitm.go).

 (The technical/design solutions here were not all my own work.
 This feature is based on a paper.
 I also had help from the [Gophers Slack](https://gophers.slack.com), [Go Forum](https://forum.golangbridge.org), and [Filippo Valsorda](https://twitter.com/FiloSottile).
 It’s always great to learn from programmers more brilliant than yourself!)